dravila-sl/Research-Data-Management-Framework/DataStorage-FolderStru.md

    _(i.e. Raw Data, Audio files, Imaging data, Lab Books, Methodologies, etc.)_

-3. How file should be organized in this folder?
+3. How should files be organized in this folder?

    _(i.e. by dates, by classifications, etc.)_